Chris Claremont: 1992–present

 In 1998, Claremont returned to Marvel as editorial director and the regular writer of Fantastic Four, where he created Valeria Richards.
 The book was pencilled by artist Salvador Larrocca and inked by Art Thibert for the entirety of his duration on the series.
 Claremont's run on Fantastic Four would last for 29 issues and 2 annuals, making it his longest tenure on a title outside of the X-Men.
-Despite outselling books such as Amazing Spider-Man and Batman, Claremont was fired by editor Bobbie Chase in early 2000, a decision that he was angered by.
+Despite outselling books such as Amazing Spider-Man and Batman, Claremont was fired by editor Bobbie Chase in early 2000, a decision that he was angered by due to his desire to remain on the title for as long as his original X-Men run.
 Claremont also wrote The Fantastic 4th Voyage of Sinbad in 2001, a one shot starring the Fantastic Four on an adventure with Sinbad the Sailor.
 The comic was pencilled Pascual Ferry.

 In 2000, as part of the company's "Revolution" event, he wrote Uncanny X-Men and X-Men until he moved to X-Treme X-Men, again working with penciller Salvador Larroca.
 He returned to Uncanny X-Men again for a two-year run starting in 2004, while teaming up with his former Excalibur collaborator and artist, Alan Davis.

 In 2004, Claremont was co-writer on JLA issues #94–99, the "Tenth Circle" story arc for DC Comics, which reunited him with his former Uncanny X-Men artist John Byrne, with Jerry Ordway as inker.

 In 2007, Claremont returned to New Excalibur, writing a story arc in which the character Nocturne has a stroke.
 He has completed his first arc on Exiles, adding Betsy Braddock to the team.

 In 2008 Claremont wrote the miniseries GeNEXT, followed by its 2009 sequel, GeNext: United.
 He was the writer of an X-Men Forever series which was set in an alternate universe, and focuses on the present day lives of the X-Men in a reality where Magneto never returned following the destruction of Asteroid M in X-Men #3 (December 1991).
 In 2010, Claremont collaborated with Italian comics artist Milo Manara on X-Women.